Who are we?

 The outing report mentions that 13 members were present, including three of the four board members.
 Uncle Tjaain Smith was the leader.

 The Stellenbosch Division has, however, also caused a stir with a language struggle.
-Ernst Lotz told in the 1983 journal how our circular number 3's mountain club badge on the front page was the first one with Afrikaans wording!
+Ernst Lotz relates in the 1983 journal how the mountain club badge, in circular number 3, on the front page was the first one with Afrikaans wording!
 I quote:

 “Omsendbrief nommer 3 het skaars in Kaapstad grondgevat, of die duiwel was los.
 Afrikaans op die wapen!
 Ongehoord, onvanpas, en totaal onaanvaarbaar!"